great-expectations/great_expectations/docs/getting_started/cli_init.rst

 Watch `the video on YouTube <https://youtu.be/TlTxVyyDunQ>`_.

-Mildly opinionated scaffolding
+Default Project Structure
 ----------------------------------------

-Great Expectations provides a mildly opinionated deployment framework that simplifies operations such as connecting to data sources; fetching, profiling and validating batches of data; and compiling to human-readable documentation.
+Great Expectations provides a default project framework that simplifies operations such as connecting to data sources; fetching, profiling and validating batches of data; and compiling to human-readable documentation.

 This tutorial uses a toy project called ``example_dickens_data_project``, but the same methods should work for most data projects.
 If you want to follow along with this exact example, start with: